devinkr/js-data-types/readme.md

 ## Arrays (15 minutes / 12:25)

-Arrays are an ordered collection of related data types and are organized by index.
+Arrays are an ordered collection of related data and are organized by index.

 * Indexing begins at 0 (e.g., first element in an array has an index of 0, the second has an index of 1, and so on).